Causal Unfoldings and Disjunctive Causes: Events with an equivalence, categories E-equiv and Fam-equiv

 \section{Events with an equivalence, categories \texorpdfstring{$\ESE$}{E-equiv} and \texorpdfstring{$\FAME$}{Fam-equiv}}

 We build causal unfoldings in a new model, based on the obvious extension to events with an equivalence relation.
 A {\em (prime) event structure with equivalence} (an \ese) is a structure

 where $(P, \leq, \Con)$ satisfies the axioms of a prime event structure and $\eeq$ is an equivalence relation on $P$.
 The intention is that the events of $P$ represent {\em prime causes} while the $\eeq$-equivalence classes of $P$ represent {\em disjunctive events}: $p$ in $P$ is a prime cause of the event $\setof p_\eeq$.
 Notice there may be several prime causes of the same event and that these may be parallel causes in the sense that they are consistent with each other and causally independent.
+For the moment we do not impose any extra axioms.\footnote{Additional axioms will appear later motivated by results---see Section~\ref{sec:coreflnsinESE}.
+For example, although an \ese\, in general may have two equivalent events which are also causally related, but this cannot hold in unfoldings based on extremal realisations.}

 The extension by an equivalence relation on events is accompanied by an extension to families of configurations.
 An {\em equivalence-family} (ef) is a family of configurations $\A$ with an equivalence relation $\eeq_A$ on its underlying set $A \eqdef \bigcup\A$ (with no further axioms).
 Equivalence-families are the most general model we shall consider; they support parallel causes and, later, a causal unfolding.